zanna-37/I-E_Basis_2019/02_notes.md

 # Skill work [📹16:10](https://youtu.be/yCTMpxLP-38?t=969)

-_Form a group and organize yourself to be able to choose a skill present it_
+_Form a group and organize yourself to be able to choose a skill and to present it_

 The presented topics were: